How long will it take to complete my translations?

 Longer documents or large volumes of repetitive content may also be suited to selective translation, especially if they contain a lot of superfluous information.
 An employment contract providing details of a person’s work history, a rental contract proving address details or de facto relationship, a bank statement showing proof of funds, or payslips showing employment history and income are all good examples of documents that usually only require selective translation.

 Academic documents, declarations and police certificates are examples of documents I always provide full translations for.
 If you are unsure about what you need, feel free to upload your documents so that I can take a look at them, or contact me directly to discuss your options.

 My document is really short, why do you still have a minimum charge?

-In addition to the administrative work and time involved in each translation project, you are also receiving an official service backed by years of professional training, expertise and industry knowledge.
-If you have several documents to translate, the minimum fee will no longer apply, and if you have multiple short documents a discount may be given, depending on the type of document.
+In addition to the administrative work and time involved in each translation project, you are also receiving an official service backed by years of training and credentials, expertise and industry knowledge.
+The same thing applies if you engage the services of a plumber, for example.
+If you have a large number of documents, a discount may be given depending on the type of documents and content.

 I don’t have a bank account in New Zealand.
 How can I pay for the translations?

 If you are a tourist or you have only recently arrived in New Zealand and haven’t yet set up a bank account, you can pay by cash deposit at any ASB bank branch in the country, or online using platforms such as Wise (formerly TransferWise) or Revolut using my local bank account details (bank details provided by email following project confirmation).
 I can also send you a payment link via PayPal so that you can pay using your debit or credit card, even if you don't have a PayPal account.
 Contact me directly for my bank account details or if you have any further questions.